Installing the Numbas editor on Ubuntu#

 To keep the editor up to date, run the following script:

-source /opt/python/numbas-editor/bin/activate
+source /opt/numbas_python/bin/activate

 cd /srv/numbas/compiler